-- You are enrolled in an HSA-eligible high-deductible health plan, such as Wesleyan University's HDHP plan. - You are not covered by your spouse's health plan (unless it is a qualified HDHP), flexible spending account (FSA) or health reimbursement account (HRA). - You are not eligible to be claimed as a dependent on someone else's tax return. - You are not enrolled in Medicare, TRICARE or TRICARE for Life. - You have not received Veterans Administration benefits in the past three months.
+- You are enrolled in an HSA-eligible high-deductible health plan, such as Wesleyan University's HDHP plan. - You are not covered by your spouse's non-HSA eligible medical plan, health care flexible spending account (FSA), or health reimbursement account (HRA). - You are not eligible to be claimed as a dependent on someone else's tax return.
+Dependents over age 19 (or age 23 if full-time student) must open and fund their own HSA). - You are not enrolled in Medicare Part A, B or D, TRICARE or TRICARE for Life. - You have not received Veterans Administration Benefits in the last three months.